The Johnson Family

 |

-a mile from Kien-Ning at the site of the new C.M.S. hospital, and, as
+mile from Kien-Ning at the site of the new C.M.S. hospital, and, as

-descibed below, the hospital was planned to move into Kien-Ning city in
+described below, the hospital was planned to move into Kien-Ning city in

-1902, into a C.E.Z. building bought with money given in memory of
+1902, into a C.E.Z. building bought with money given in memory of Frances's

-also working as a missionary in Fuh-kien province.
+as a missionary in Fuh-kien province.

 The light of the morning : the story of C.E.Z.M.S.